All Episodes

 So I was listening to your podcast on a Saturday before going out.

-And one of the things was like, one of the things they asked me that I forgot to say when I was telling you that story was like, well, I said something about T-cell immunity.
+And one of the things was, one of the things they asked me that I forgot to say when I was telling you that story was, I said something about T cell immunity and how, because you're speaking within the paradigm, a lot of us already suspected, because if you're in the awake community, you were aware that there was this discussion about terrain theory and germ theory.

-So we always suspected that there was no such thing as a virus, but you have to play the game and like talk to people at the level that they're at.
+But you have to play the game and like speak to people on the level that they're at.

-So you're saying like, Yeah, T cell immunity does this.
+So you're saying like, yeah, T cell immunity does this.

-And they said, You don't even know what T cells are.
+And they said, you don't even know what T cells are.

 You don't know what antibodies are.

-And I said, Yeah, I do.
+And I said, yeah, I do.

-So I regurgitated what it said.
+So I regurgitated what he'd said.

 Fantastic.